Install the Web SDK library and start using components in your project.

 As best practice, we recommend regularly generating and implementing new tokens.

-endpoint.
+Now that you have your credentials, you're ready to send an API request to the sessions endpoint.
 This allows you to retrieve the transaction session data from the back-end, so you can supply it when you initialise the SDK.

 Our platform uses HMAC (Hash-based Message Authentication Code) with SHA256 for authentication to ensure secure communication and data integrity.
 This method involves creating a signature by hashing your request data with a secret key, which must then be included in the HTTP headers of your API request.